m4heshd/offlinebay/README.md

 <a href="https://www.youtube.com/watch?v=nNjW_OUv-hE"><img src="https://image.ibb.co/gXeDCo/YT.png" alt="OfflineBay Video" border="0"></a>

 ### DISCLAIMER:
 > **OfflineBay is Free and Open-source software licensed under [MIT License](LICENSE).
-This software is created to parse CSV dump files created by a third party and any of the data other than this software is not provided by TechTac.
-Use the data at your own risk.
-TechTac will not be responsible for any of the data acquired using dump files.
+This software is created to parse CSV dump files created by a third party and any of the data other than this software is not provided by m4heshd.
+Use the data at your own risk. m4heshd will not be responsible for any of the data acquired using dump files.
 It is strongly advised not to use OfflineBay for any copyright infringing activities.
 OfflineBay will not hide or protect you from authorities if you engage in such activities.**

 # Downloads